KnotFalse/czkawka-dupes-to-symlinks/README.md

 - Creating symlinks on Windows requires either Developer Mode or elevated privileges.
 - `--allow-root` paths must already exist; canonicalization will fail otherwise.
 - Czkawka outputs absolute paths by default.
 If you generate relative paths, they’re interpreted relative to the filesystem entry itself on Unix and relative to the process on Windows—consider canonicalizing upstream.

+## Troubleshooting

+- **"At least one --allow-root must be provided"** – double-check that you passed `--allow-root` at least once and that paths don’t expand to blank strings (quote shell globs).
+- **"Path ... is outside the allow-root sandbox"** – canonicalization happens before processing; ensure the JSON file only references directories you explicitly added via `--allow-root`.
+- **Windows symlink failures** – enable Developer Mode or run an elevated PowerShell terminal so `std::os::windows::fs::symlink_file` can create links.
+- **"Failed to validate provided allow-root paths"** – each directory must exist before launching the tool; create empty placeholder directories if needed.

 ## License